jung-chen/hugo-coder/exampleSite/content/research.md

 ## Working Paper

-“Propaganda for Hearts in an Autocracy.” (with Xiaoxiao Shen)
+"Propaganda for Hearts in an Autocracy.” (with Xiaoxiao Shen)

 “Dehumanization and Polarization in the 2020 Taiwanese Presidential Election.” (with Chih-Cheng Meng)